 Wednesday, September 21

 Arborvitaes can be planted as hedges or specimens in your home garden.
-They require less maintenance and they can be pruned to get the desired effect in your garden.
+They require less maintenance, and they can be pruned to get the desired effect in your garden.

 Thuja plicata x standishii – This tree is also called Thuja Green Giant Arborvitae because it grows 20-35 meters in height and spreads up to 1 meter.
 Thuja plicata x standishii is a Japanese name given to this tree as it is a Native tree of Japan and mainly used for timber products due to its durability.
-The timber has attractive scent and is also waterproof.
+The timber has an attractive scent and is also waterproof.
 Thuja plicata x standishii (Thuja Green Giant Arborvitae) is also used for fencing and creating a partition between two areas.
-They require moist soil and the soil should be well-drained.
+They require moist soil, and the soil should be well-drained.

-So, if you are looking for fencing your garden or planting hedges then you can choose from these different varieties of Arborvitae trees.
+So, if you are looking for fencing your garden or planting hedges, then you can choose from these different varieties of Arborvitae trees.